-For customers searching for information about mobile outages, we have added maps that show specific geographical areas that may be impacting a customer’s mobile service.
+For customers searching for information about mobile and network outages, we have added maps that show specific geographical areas that may be impacting a customer’s mobile service.
 This is far more accurate and helpful for customers, especially if a mobile outage is confined to a few streets and not an entire suburb.

 All of these new features and improvements were based on feedback from our customers, who want effortless digital experiences, transparent information and fast resolution.
 Keep an eye out too for new features we will be adding in the coming months.